pantras/agile_software_development/README.md

 One team for each application and one team for the shared resources (p 124).

-Tracer bullet aplication to reuse shared resources (p 129).
+Tracer bullet application to reuse shared resources (p 129).

 Reusable assets need to be stable (p 130).